What is Critical Thinking and Why is it Valuable in the Workplace?

 There are times at work when you simply have to “do.”
 A tight deadline, a demanding project outline, or a highly particular superior might mean that it makes sense to complete a task without too much mental tinkering.
 But work like this can be unsustainable and worse — it won’t leverage your ability to think critically.

-There is value in thinking critically in every aspect of your life.
+There is value in thinking critically at work and in every aspect of your life.
 From making decisions in your personal life, to interrogating the media you consume, to assessing your work with a critical eye, applying critical thinking is an essential skill everyone should be trying to hone.

-At your workplace, critical thinking can distinguish you as a leader, and a valuable mind to bounce ideas off.
+In your workplace, this skill can distinguish you as a leader and a valuable mind to bounce ideas off.
 It can help improve the quality of your work, and the perception those higher up the chain have of you.

 Here’s what you need to know about critical thinking in the workplace: